Suzanne

 | Software verification | Confirm deterministic behavior of operators, panel rendering, preferences, and state transitions | Automated Python test suite with 65 passing checks |

-| Task-based evaluation | Demonstrate usable in-viewport guidance across representative Blender workflows | Three authored experiments covering basic question answering, complex procedure generation, and context-aware action reconstruction |
+| Task-based evaluation | Demonstrate usable in-viewport guidance across representative Blender workflows | Four authored experiments covering basic question answering, complex procedure generation, context-aware action reconstruction, and corrective error recovery |

 Evaluation scope